20 Different Types of Drill Bits & Their Uses – Which is Right for You?

-Plug cutters are helpful in professional projects, as they drill holes into wood while cutting the wood plugs you require to hide recessed fasteners.
+Plug cutters are helpful in professional projects, as they drill holes into the wood while cutting the wood plugs you require to hide recessed fasteners.

 14. Tile Bits

 These bits come with carbide tips to allow you to bore holes into tiles without creating chips or cracks in the tile.
 Different tile bits are designed for different types of tiles.
-Therefore, ensure that you check its package to confirm that it can drill into your tiles.
+Therefore, ensure you check its package to confirm that it can drill into your tiles.

 15. Adjustable Wood Bit